UemitGuel/LensProfile/README.md

 - Integration as a **Widget**, so the user can see the latest post on any given platform or have a quick glimse on the homescreen about the reactions
 - Integration into **Apple Wallet** for quick access and sharing via QR-Code
+- Show incoming posts and react to them immediatly via **Push-Notifications**

 ## Challenges I ran into